Sodicord/Sodicord/README.md

 - Woof by Samwich
 - WriteUpperCase by Samwich & KrystalSkull
 - YoutubeDescription by arHSM
+- SodiRPC by TMPN
+- Saying some more soon

 ### Web Only
 - None At This Time